Economic pain, Turkish strikes drive Syrian Kurds to Europe

 “I have some friends who found a way to get to Lebanon through a smuggler and go somewhere through Libya,” he said.
 “I’m not familiar with all the details, but I’m trying to see how I can take that journey safely.”

-The operation, which takes weeks and costs thousands of dollars, is run by a smuggler network that bribes Syrian soldiers to get the migrants through checkpoints where they could be detained for draft-dodging or anti-government activism, then across the porous border into Lebanon, the migrants and smugglers said.
+The operation, which takes weeks and costs thousands of dollars, is run by a smuggler network that bribes Syrian soldiers to get people through checkpoints where they could be detained for draft-dodging or anti-government activism, then across the porous border into Lebanon, the migrants and smugglers said.

 There, the migrants typically stay in crowded apartments in Beirut for about a week while awaiting expedited passports from the Syrian Embassy by way of a smuggler’s middleman.

-With passports in hand, the migrants fly to Egypt, where Syrians can enter visa-free, then take another flight to Benghazi in war-torn Libya before embarking on the journey to Algeria through another network of smugglers.
+With passports in hand, they fly to Egypt to transit before taking another flight to Benghazi in war-torn Libya before embarking on the journey to Algeria through another network of smugglers.

 “We went in vans and jeeps and they took us across Libya through Tripoli and the coastal road and we would switch cars every 500 kilometers or so,” Mesko said.

-Note: This story was first published December 18, 2022.
-It was updated on December 21, 2022 to reflect the fact that Syrian nationals are required to obtain a visa to enter Egypt, and that the Syrian Kurdish migrants documented in the report said they transit through Egypt, without entering the country.